Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Can You Use HSA or FSA for Weight Loss Surgery?

-Yes, in many cases.
-Bariatric surgery, including gastric bypass, sleeve gastrectomy, and other weight loss procedures, qualifies as an HSA and FSA expense when it’s performed to treat a diagnosed condition such as obesity, type 2 diabetes, or severe cardiovascular disease.
+In many cases, you can.
+Bariatric surgery, including gastric bypass, sleeve gastrectomy, and similar procedures, qualifies as an HSA and FSA expense when performed to treat a diagnosed condition such as obesity, type 2 diabetes, or severe cardiovascular disease.

 The same documentation principle applies.
 The surgery must be medically necessary, not elective for cosmetic reasons.
 Your provider needs to document the diagnosis and the clinical rationale for the procedure.
-Most bariatric practices handle this documentation routinely because their patient population relies on insurance and HSA/FSA funds to cover costs.
+Most bariatric practices handle this documentation routinely because their patients rely on insurance and pre-tax accounts to cover costs.

 Other Weight Loss Expenses That Are HSA/FSA Eligible

 GLP-1 medications get most of the attention, but several related expenses can also qualify.
-Here’s what else you may be able to use pre-tax dollars on:
+Here is what else you may be able to use pre-tax dollars on:

 • Provider consultation fees.
 Virtual and in-person visits with a licensed provider as part of a medical weight loss program generally qualify.

 • Lab work and diagnostic tests.
-Blood panels ordered as part of your weight loss treatment are eligible medical expenses.
+Blood panels ordered as part of your treatment are eligible medical expenses.

 • Dietitian and nutrition counseling.
-Nutrition and dietitian services that address specific nutritional requirements as part of a doctor-prescribed weight management plan may qualify.
+Nutrition services that address specific needs as part of a doctor-prescribed plan may qualify.

 • Behavioral counseling.
 Medical consultations that address weight-related health risks count as eligible medical expenses.

-• Physician-supervised weight loss program fees.
+• Physician-supervised program fees.
 Programs that include ongoing monitoring, follow-up check-ins, and clinical oversight can qualify when prescribed for a diagnosed condition.

 What Is NOT HSA/FSA Eligible for Weight Loss